Thames Memorial Place To Mourn. There is now a place to mourn and remember those who died in the river

 ynuk.tv was at the ceremony

 The plaque for the Thames Memorial was designed by award winning designer Clare Newton.
 She began her mission several years ago.
 She was encouraged by former River Police Officer Robert Jeffries.
 He launched Val Hill’s idea.
 The two led a crowd funding campaign to fund the memorial.
+There is now a place to mourn

 visit our special page on the Thames Memorial where videos tell the story behind the special Memorial: https://ynuk.tv/thames-well-wishing-memorial/